Tagged: Mets

 Viewers of the ESPN week-day show First Take are being treated to a pundit

 better known around Chicago as the White Sox starting catcher.
-That’s right, A.J.
-Pierzynski,
+That’s right,

 appearing from an Orlando, FL studio, is offering his analysis of the